GRAVEDDIGER/CODER-SegundaEntrega/readme.md

 The routes layer singly links the routes to the controller The products.json holds the data

+## Views
+The views are implemented in handdlebars.
+And some css was added to the public directory as well as the basic js for the client to work

+## Chat
+This Feat adds chat functionality using socket io instanciation thought the route chat. the messages are stored on a mongo atlas persistence server, using a basic crud  DAO service that extends the product routes and chat routes services as well.

 ## API Routes
 * POST /api/carts/ Creates a new Cart body [{pid:string,quantity:number}]
 * POST /api/carts/:cid/product/:pid?quantity=number Adds a new product to the specified cart